 We use a session to create a MessageConsumer for a destination, queue or topic object.

 MessageConsumer consumer = session.createConsumer(dest); MessageConsumer consumer = session.createConsumer(queue); MessageConsumer consumer = session.createConsumer(topic);

-onMessage().
-In this method we define the actions to be performed when message arrives.
+onMessage() method, we define the actions to be performed when the message arrives.
 By using

 setMessageListener() we define the message listener with a specific

 The JMS Messages are used by the JMS Clients to have communication between systems.
 The JMS messages have a simple format but are highly flexible, which allows creating messages matching different formats.

 The JMS message is divided into three parts:

 The JMS message header contains the number of predefined fields which contain those values which are used by the clients and providers to identify and send messages.
 The predefined headers are:

 In message properties we can create and set properties for messages.
 The message properties are custom name value pairs which are set or read by applications.
 The message properties are useful for supporting filtering messages.
 The JMS API provides some predefined property that a provider can support.
 The message property is optional.